Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Experiments

-\paragraph{Evaluation Metrics} We employ several automated metrics to evaluate the model's utility.
-We calculate the perplexity \citep{jelinek1977perplexity} of the model by measuring how well it predicts the references based on the prompts.

-Perplexity indicates the language model's level of uncertainty when processing the given text, with lower perplexity indicating higher model confidence of observing the reference text.
-In addition, we also use lexical and semantic similarity metrics, GLEU \citep{wu2016googles}, BLEU \citep{Papineni02bleu:a}, ROUGE \citep{lin-2004-rouge}, METEOR \citep{banarjee2005}, and BERTScore \citep{bert-score}, to evaluate the degree of similarity between the model's predictions and the references.

-To evaluate the inference latency of our system, we measure the average running time required for three steps in our framework: document retrieval, memory generation, and text prediction.
-This allows us to quantify the time cost associated with each of these steps and analyze the overall efficiency of our system.
+\paragraph{Datasets and Labels} We train our models on WikiText-103 \citep{merity2016pointer} and evaluate them on the text prediction task on five datasets, including in-domain evaluation on WikiText-103, and out-of-domain evaluation on Enron Emails \cite{klimt2004enron}, HackerNews\footnote{\url{https://news.ycombinator.com/}}, NIH ExPorter\footnote{\url{https://exporter.nih.gov/}}, and Youtube Subtitles \citep{pile}, covering a diverse range of domains.
+We use an LLM to generate ground truth labels for evaluation.

+\paragraph{Evaluation Metrics} To evaluate utility, we use standard metrics including perplexity (PPL) \citep{jelinek1977perplexity}, GLEU \citep{wu2016googles}, BLEU \citep{Papineni02bleu:a}, ROUGE \citep{lin-2004-rouge}, METEOR \citep{banarjee2005}, and BERTScore \citep{bert-score}.
+We calculate perplexity by measuring how well the model predicts the labels given the prompts.
+We use other metrics to measure the degree of similarity between model predictions and the labels.
+In addition, we evaluated the completion quality of 100 sampled data points using GPT-4-turbo, rating on a scale of 1-10.
+To evaluate the inference latency of our system, we measure the average running time.

-\paragraph{Implementation Details} To implement our client model, we compare two OPT language models \citep{zhang2022opt}: OPT-125M and OPT-350M.
-Both models are decoder-only pre-trained transformers that have 125 million and 350 million parameters respectively, which are small enough to run with limited latency budget.
-We employ greedy search for client model decoding.
-For the cloud-based LLM, we use the GPT-3.5 text-davinci-003 model from the OpenAI API\footnote{\url{https://platform.openai.com/docs/models/gpt-3.5}}, and set $\mathrm{temperature}=0$, $\mathrm{top}\_p=1$ to make the generation more deterministic.
-We set the maximum output tokens to 44 for both reference label generation and text prediction.
-For document retrieval, we process the retrieval text into chunks of 128 tokens and use the DPR model and the Faiss library \citep{johnson2019billion} for efficient retrieval.
-We set $k=3$ after a hyperparameter search.
+\paragraph{Implementation Details} For the client model, we compare two small OPT models \citep{zhang2022opt}: OPT-125M and OPT-350M.
+Both models are decoder-only transformers that are small enough to run with limited latency budget.
+We employ greedy search for decoding.
+For the LLM, we use the GPT-3.5 text-davinci-003 model\footnote{With OpenAI API \url{https://platform.openai.com/docs/models/gpt-3.5}, $\mathrm{temperature}=0$, $\mathrm{top}\_p=1$}.
+We set max new tokens to 44 for both label generation and text prediction.
+For document retrieval, we use the Faiss library \citep{johnson2019billion} and set $k=3$ after a hyperparameter search on WikiText data.

-The client models are trained on machines equipped with one Tesla V100 GPU with 16GB memory.
-For latency evaluation, we deploy the client models on two different machines: a GPU machine with an 11GB Nvidia Tesla K80 GPU, and a laptop without a GPU (specifically a Surface 4 laptop featuring an Intel i7 CPU @3.00GHz with 4 cores and 16GB of physical memory).
-We set the maximum output tokens to 15 for latency evaluation.
+For latency evaluation, we deploy the client models on two different machines: a GPU machine with an 11GB Nvidia Tesla K80 GPU, and a laptop without a GPU.
+We set max new tokens to 15 for latency evaluation.